eliminmax/eambfc/README.md

 #### In Progress

 * [ ] support printing multiple error messages
+* [ ] automatic testing of brainfuck source files in `test/` directory
+  * Mostly complete, but doesn't check if the right compilation error occurs
+    * will hold off on completing that until mulit-error support is implemented

 #### Planned

-* [ ] automatic testing of brainfuck source files in `test/` directory
-  * Should be done after the Makefile has been made more portable.
 * [ ] make some hard-coded values (like tape size) configurable when building

 #### Under Consideration